proatgram/Obsidian-Vault-Backup/Health Class/Chapter 2 - Skills for a Healthy Life.md

 ## Section 2 | making GREAT Decisions
 #### The purpose of this section is to learn strategies for making healthy decisions.

-- Give | Hand over
+- Give though to the problem| Hand over
-- Review | Look over
+- Review your choices| Look over
-- Evaluate | Think
+- Evaluate the consequences| Think
-- Assess | Think over
+- Assess and choose the best choice | Think over
-- Think | Ponder
+- Think it over afterword | Ponder